mhaugrud/msumcspy/_sources/Lists/StringsandLists.rst

     print("".join(wds))

 The list that you glue together (``wds`` in this example) is not modified.
 Also, you can use empty glue or multi-character strings as glue.

 .. admonition:: Modify the program ...

-   - Edit lil:
+   - Edit activecode 1 (at the top of this page):
       - On line 4 use the join method on a space character to reconstruct the string.
 Display the joined string.
 It will be the same as the string on line 1.
-   - Edit lim:
+   - Edit activecode 2:
       - On line 4 use the join method on "ai" to reconstruct the string.
 Display the joined string.
         It will be the same as the string on line 1.

 **Check your understanding**